Article

 For Harry to not experience a detriment to pay whilst undertaking the apprenticeship, Harry’s pay will be preserved at the pay point they received in the band 3 porter role immediately before commencing the apprenticeship programme.
 Harry’s pay will progress up band 3 during the apprenticeship just as it would have done if they had remained in their prior role, subject to pay step progression criteria.
 So shortly after starting their apprenticeship Harry will have completed two years' service and become eligible for pay step progression.

-During their sickness, pay will be calculated in accordance with section 14 of the NHS Terms and Conditions of Service (TCS) Handbook.
+• Charlie is currently undertaking an apprenticeship and requires a formal break in learning due to sickness absence for elective surgery.
+Charlie has been receiving preserved pay during their apprenticeship.
+During their sickness, pay will be calculated in accordance with section 14 of the NHS TCS Handbook.
 On return from sickness absence, the provision of basic pay preservation will continue to apply.
 The period of absence will not prevent pay progression so long as other qualifying criteria are met.

 • Khadija is a band 3 administration assistant.
 Khadija has been accepted into an assistant accountant apprentice role in the finance directorate.
 The role involves completing a level 4 professional accounting apprenticeship which will qualify Khadija to apply for a band 5 assistant accountant position at the end of it.
-The apprentice role has been job matched at band 4 and advertised as such to external applicants.

-Khadija is entitled to pay preservation at their existing band 3, or the rate for the apprentice role new entrants would receive - whichever is the higher.
-In this case new entrants would be paid at band 4 so Khadija will move to the entry point of band 4 when they start their apprentice role.
+Khadija is entitled to pay preservation at their existing band 3 or the rate for the apprentice role new entrants would receive - whichever is the higher.
+In this case, new entrants would be paid at band 4 so Khadija will move to the entry point of band 4 when they start their apprentice role.

 • Pat is working as a band 3 porter.
-They work a shift pattern that involves regular nights, and they also work on average four hours overtime a week, in addition to the standard 37.5 week.
+They work a shift pattern that involves regular nights, and they also work on average four hours overtime a week in addition to the standard 37.5 week.

-Femi is due to start an OT degree apprenticeship based at a trust site that falls within the outer London HCAS payment zone.
 External applicants to the apprenticeship are paid according to annex 21 which provides a starting salary for new entrants which is lower than band 3.

-When Femi starts the apprenticeship they will be entitled to preservation of their basic pay in band 3.
+When Femi starts the apprenticeship they will therefore be entitled to preservation of their basic pay in band 3.
 However, because the apprenticeship is based in an outer London HCAS payment zone they will get the outer London HCAS rate and not the inner London HCAS rate.
-Femi will be paid the top step point of band 3 (preserved) plus the outer London HCAS.
+Femi will be paid the top step point of band 3 (preserved) + the outer London HCAS.

 Femi's colleague Helen is in the same role, band and on the same pay step point as Femi but due to take up an OT degree apprenticeship based at the same trust location they currently work.
-Helen will therefore be paid on the top step point of band 3 (preserved) plus the inner London HCAS.
+Helen will therefore be paid on the top step point of band 3 (preserved) + the inner London HCAS.